TahsinAhmedz/ngx-icon-picker/README.md

 Angular IconPicker Directive/Component with no dependencies required.

+ALL CREDITS GOES TO tech-advantage team, I just updated the library to work with Angular 16.

-This is an Icon Picker Directive/Component for Angular 13.3+.
+This is an Icon Picker Directive/Component for Angular 16+.

 The icon Picker manages Font Awesome, Bootstrap Glyphicon, Font Awesome 5 (5.15.4) and Material Icons.